-The irresistible combination of mountain and sea, and cosmopolitan character render Karystos an ideal destination for you to welcome the summer.
-This picturesque town, endowed by nature and history, offers a wide variety of options.
-Its coastline boasts innumerable beaches alternating between calm sandy shores and wild rocky bays.
-If we add its history and legends, then you can be sure that your stay here will be amongst the most enjoyable in Greece.
+An irresistible combination of mountain, sea and cosmopolitan character render Karystos a perfect place to welcome the summer.
+This picturesque town, on the southern coast of Evia, is endowed with nature and history and a coastline that alternates between calm sandy shores and wild rocky bays.
 Close to Athens, you can easily get there by ferry from Rafina or Agia Marina (in northern Attica) to Marmari or Nea Styra in southern Evia.

 Things to do in Karystos